pouchdb/pouchdb/docs/_posts/2015-05-18-we-have-a-problem-with-promises.md

 doSomething().then(doSomethingElse);
 ```

 If you know the answer, then congratulations: you're a promises ninja.
-I hereby grant you permission to stop reading this blog post.
+You have my permission to stop reading this blog post.

 For the other 99.99% of you, you're in good company.
 Nobody who responded to my tweet could solve it, and I myself was surprised by the answer to #3.
 Yes, even though I wrote the quiz!

-The answers to this quiz are at the end, but first, I'd like to explore why promises are so tricky in the first place, and why so many of us &ndash; novices and experts alike &ndash; tend to mess them up.
-To start with, let's challenge some basic assumptions about promises.
+The answers are at the end of this post, but first, I'd like to explore why promises are so tricky in the first place, and why so many of us &ndash; novices and experts alike &ndash; get tripped up by them.
+I'm also going to offer what I consider to be the singular insight, the *one weird trick*, that makes promises a cinch to understand.
+And yes, I really do believe they're not so hard after that!

+But to start with, let's challenge some common assumptions about promises.

 Wherefore promises?
 ------

-If you read the promises literature, you'll often find references to [the pyramid of doom](https://medium.com/@wavded/managing-node-js-callback-hell-1fe03ba8baf), with some horrible callback-y code that steadily stretches toward the right side of the screen.
+If you read the literature on promises, you'll often find references to [the pyramid of doom](https://medium.com/@wavded/managing-node-js-callback-hell-1fe03ba8baf), with some horrible callback-y code that steadily stretches toward the right side of the screen.

-Promises do indeed solve this problem, but it's more than just an indentation issue.
+Promises do indeed solve this problem, but it's about more than just indentation.
 As explained in the brilliant talk ["Redemption from Callback Hell"](http://youtu.be/hf1T_AONQJU), the real problem with callbacks it that they deprive us of keywords like `return` and `throw`.
 Instead, our program's entire flow is based on *side effects*: one function incidentally calling another one.

 And in fact, callbacks do something even more sinister: they deprive us of the *stack*, which is something we usually take for granted in programming languages.
 Writing code without a stack is a lot like driving a car without a brake pedal: you don't realize how badly you need it, until you reach for it and it's not there.